eeturoponenn/Kirja-arkisto/README.md

 # MERN Library Project

-This project is a collaborative effort using the MERN (MongoDB, Express.js, React.js, Node.js) stack to create a digital library application.
+This is a school project using the MERN (MongoDB, Express.js, React.js, Node.js) stack to create a digital library application.
 The main focus of this project is to provide users with a platform to manage their own personal library collections.

 ## Features